OpenVPN/openvpn3-linux/README.md

          $ openvpn3 config-import --config my-vpn-config.conf

       This will return a configuration path.
-This is needed to interact with thisconfiguration later on.
+This is needed to interact with this configuration later on.

-  2. (Optional) Display all imported configs
+  2. (Optional) Display all imported configuration profiles

          $ openvpn3 configs-list